timjaya/nbadash/part3.md

 # Getting Started

 Your job is to implement your proposed web application.
-To help you out, we have provided a bare-bones Flask web application in [./webserver/](./webserver/).
+To help you out, we have provided a bare-bones Flask web application in [./webserver/](./webserver/) which implemented in Python 2.7. **You can build upon this starter code using Python 2.7 or change to Python 3 by referring to the official [Flask tutorial](http://flask.pocoo.org/docs/latest/tutorial/) and [Python 3 tutorial](https://docs.python.org/3.7/tutorial/).**
 It provides code that connects to a database url, and a default index page.
 Take a look at the comments in `server.py` to see how to use modify the server.
 You will need to connect to the class database (used for part 2).